dch42/inv_reports/README.md

 Attachments are taken from the ```data/generated-feeds/%brand/newest``` directory, and moved to ```data/generated-feeds/%brand/sent``` after being sent or uploaded as an attachment.

+Sites requiring multiple feeds (one feed per brand) are specified in `config.yml`.

 ## Acknowledgements ✨

 Makes use of the wonderful [🐼 library](https://github.com/pandas-dev/pandas)